chembrows/ChemBrows/README.md

 # Is it free?

 Yes it is, and it will always be.
 Chembrows is an open tool that is dedicated to the scientific community and ChemBrows has non-commercial purpose.
-The source code will be freely available and contributions are welcome.
+The source code is freely available and contributions are welcome.

 # Does ChemBrows collect personnal informations?